Downloading and Running the Juniper Advanced Threat Prevention Cloud Script

-When enrolling devices, Juniper Sky ATP generates a unique op script for each request.
+When enrolling devices, Juniper ATP Cloud generates a unique op script for each request.
 Each time you click Enroll, you’ll get slightly different parameters in the ops script.
 The screenshot above is just an example.
 Do not copy the above example onto your SRX device.
 Instead, copy and paste the output you receive from your Web UI and use that to enroll your SRX devices.

 - Paste this command into the Junos OS CLI of the SRX Series